yuhengr/tp/docs/UserGuide.md

 All results will be saved to a local save file, which will be loaded up when the application is opened next time.

-- If exited after pausing the game, opening the application will automatically resume with where the user left off.
+- If exited after pausing the game, you can choose whether to continue from where you left off or discard the results for that topic.

 Example of usage: `bye`.